Pimpmydata/Pimpmydata/README.md

 It was a great experience, it brought me a lot of softskills such adaptation and pedagogy.

-▶ I had several others jobs, particularly in accounting.
+▶ I had several others jobs, particularly in accounting

 📚 My university curriculum

-Master degree in Finance and accounting
+Master and bachelor's degree in Finance and Accounting

-Currently training for Data Analyst certification (Equivalent Master degree) I am learning Python, Git, BI tools like PowerBI
+Currently training for Data Analyst certification @ [WildCodeSchool](https://www.wildcodeschool.com/fr-fr/formations-data/formation-data-analyst) in Lyon
+  I am learning Python, Git, BI tools like PowerBI and Tableau.

 📺 My hobbies
-  I often go to the cinema
-  I play poker, I have won 7k€ since 2020.
-  I like all kinds of board games and always look to learn a new one.
+  I often go to the cinema, I prefer Sci-fi but I like to be suprised I like all kinds of board games and always look to learn a new one

 🏀 Sport
-  I like skiing, hiking and running.
+  I like skiing, hiking and running